 That means DMs should avoid creating scenarios that can only be accomplished in a single, specific manner while players should be encouraged to continue playing their characters if they win, lose, or go sideways.
 This means that failure should remain an option for everyone at the table.
 As a DM, help the players be ready for contingencies.
 During game preparation, DMs often consider how to react if the players decide on taking one action or another.
 As a player, I was more of a straight-line thinker and struggled when the “next move” in an adventure was not clearly defined.
 The DM can assist players by feeding them possible options if they are greeted with failure – often through a timely NPC – and reward players for responding to setbacks with creative solutions.
 This atmosphere will eventually redefine success from “we killed the monsters, saved the day, and collected a ton of loot” to “we all got together and told one heck of story.”

 The idea of “making failure fun” is at the root of what makes Darkest Dungeon enjoyable.
 The game features a unique art style, a wonderful actor providing narration during the action, and colorful quirks that develop during dungeon delves that affect how heroes can interact with services back in town.
-There is every reason to believe that similar techniques will be successful in a Dungeons & Dragons or other RPG campaign, and the creators of the 5th Edition provided a framework for DMs to accomplish this with rules to govern Madness.
+There is every reason to believe that similar techniques will be successful in a Dungeons & Dragons or other RPG campaigns, and the creators of the 5th Edition provided a framework for DMs to accomplish this with rules to govern Madness.

 The Dungeon Master’s Guide, which Iddy the Lich proudly adorns, features a section on Madness (pg.
 258-260) that DMs can use “as a way to reinforce…the extraordinary horrific nature of the threats the adventures face.”
 Defined in the DMG, Madness can be short-term (1d10 minutes), long-term (1d10 x 10 hours), or indefinite (lasts until cured), and each time period offers a d100 table of possible Madness effects.
 The available options inside the tables vary in terms of how problematic they are to a character in the game.
 For example, short-term Madness options include things like a character “becomes frightened and must use his or her action and movement each round to flee from the source of fear.”
 That is much more dangerous to the adventuring party than a character that “experiences an overpowering urge to eat something strange such as dirt, slime, or offal.”
 It seems not all forms of Madness are created equally!